1ean267/nexustack/crates/nexustack/README.md

 Nexustack encourages developers to structure their applications into coherent modules.
 Each module encapsulates a specific feature or domain, making the application easier to maintain and scale.
 This modular design aligns with best practices for enterprise software development, enabling teams to work on different parts of the application independently.

-### Out-of-the-Box API Documentation
+### API Documentation

 Documentation is a critical aspect of any application, and Nexustack makes it effortless.
-The framework automatically generates `OpenAPI` documentation for HTTP services and `AsyncAPI` documentation for `WebSockets`, MQTT, and AMQP services.
+The framework automatically generates `OpenAPI` documentation for `HTTP` services and `AsyncAPI` documentation for `WebSockets`, `MQTT`, and `AMQP` services.
 This ensures that your APIs are well-documented and ready for integration with other systems, saving time and effort during development.

 ### Enterprise Focus